zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

 This Test Case will check that:
  - the SOA MNAME contains the master name server of *Child Zone*, as best as it can be determined.
- - the master name server is authoritative of *Child Zone*.
+ - the SOA MNAME name server is authoritative of *Child Zone*.
  - the SOA SERIAL of the SOA MNAME is at least equal to the ones found from the name servers in the NS record set of *Child Zone*.
    This comparison must be done following [RFC1982].
- - the master name server is listed as part of the NS record set of *Child Zone*.
+ - the SOA MNAME name server is listed as part of the NS record set of *Child Zone*.

 ## Scope

-It is assumed that *Child Zone* has been tested and reported by [Basic04].
+It is assumed that *Child Zone* has been tested and reported by [CONNECTIVITY01].
 This Test Case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server, except if the name server is listed in the SOA MNAME.